Disney’s Polynesian Resort evokes feelings of being on a South Pacific island. Read here for complete details on this wonderful resort.

 Guests enjoy traditional as well as daily changing Dole Whip flavors at Pineapple Lanai.
 Choose between traditional soft serve swirls and floats.
 Look for this walk-up window outside the first-floor of the great Ceremonial House.

 Enjoy made-to-order meals in the privacy of your Disney Resort hotel room.
-Additionally, with the Polynesian Rooms spread out, this will will be a nice treat when it returns.
+Additionally, with the Polynesian Rooms spread out, this will be a nice treat when it returns.
 Please note, there is an additional fee and tip automatically charged to room service orders.

 Daily Resort Activities